SparkPost/support-docs/articles/tech-resources/deep-links-self-serve.md

 Pros:
 - Minimal development effort
+- Provides click tracking on deep links

 Cons:
-- Requires iOS/Android app support
+- Requires mobile app support
+- Configuration of a CDN

 If you'd like to use SparkPost to track when people click the universal links in your email, you can use a custom tracking domain and have your app pass each click event to SparkPost.
 In this scenario, you nominate a link in your email as a mobile deep link by enabling click tracking on it and setting a specific "custom link sub-path".
 SparkPost replaces the link with a tracked version using your tracking domain and including the named path in the tracked URL.
 When your recipients click on the link, the domain and path match your published deep link and the mobile device opens your app.
 Your app then makes an HTTP request to the tracked URL which lets SparkPost know your recipient has visited that universal link.